ChaitanyaSirivuri/AttentionViz/README.md

-# AttentionViz: My Interpretability Project
+# AttentionViz: Interpretability for VLMs

-Welcome to **AttentionViz**, a tool I built to explore and visualize how Large Vision-Language Models (LVLMs) "see" and "think".
+Welcome to **AttentionViz**, a tool designed to explore and visualize how Large Vision-Language Models (LVLMs) "see" and "think".

-This project is designed to peel back the layers of complex AI models like LLaVA-Gemma, allowing us to understand the connection between the visual input (images) and the textual output (answers).
+Inspired by **GRAD-CAM**, which provides visual explanations for CNNs, this project applies similar interpretability concepts to Vision-Language Models using **attention mechanisms**.
+It is designed to peel back the layers of complex AI models like LLaVA-Gemma, allowing users to understand the connection between the visual input (images) and the textual output (answers).

 ## What Can This Project Do?

-*   **Interactive Chat**: You can upload any image and ask questions about it.
+*   **Interactive Chat**: Upload any image and ask questions about it.
 The model will analyze the image and provide an answer.
-*   **Visual Reasoning**: It uses state-of-the-art vision-language models to understand context, objects, and relationships within images.
+*   **Visual Reasoning**: Uses state-of-the-art vision-language models to understand context, objects, and relationships within images.
-*   **Interpretability (Under Development)**: The core goal of this project is to visualize the *attention mechanisms*—literally showing you which parts of an image the model focuses on when generating specific words in its response.
+*   **Interpretability (Under Development)**: The core goal of this project is to visualize the *attention mechanisms*—literally showing which parts of an image the model focuses on when generating specific words in its response.

-## How I Built It
+## Implementation

-I transformed the original research code into a streamlined, user-friendly **Streamlit** application.
+The original research code has been transformed into a streamlined, user-friendly **Streamlit** application.
 This involved:
 *   Refactoring the backend to decouple it from legacy UI frameworks.
 *   Designing a clean, interactive frontend using Streamlit.
 *   Optimizing the codebase for easier deployment and usage.